Ai-Whisperers/Negociation-Personal/FILE-CREATION-STATUS.md

 **Total Files Planned:** 124+
 **Folder Structure:** ✅ 100% Complete (12 main folders + all subfolders)
-**Files Created:** 2/124 (1.6%)
+**Files Created:** 23/124 (18.5%)
 **Files with Data Ready:** ~50/124 (40%)
 **Files Needing Manual Input:** ~25/124 (20%)
 **Files for Post-Meeting:** ~45/124 (36%)

+**CRITICAL FILES FOR OCT 17:** ✅ 100% COMPLETE (All essential materials ready)

 **Focus for Oct 16:**
-Create 15-20 CRITICAL files for tomorrow's meeting using available data.
+✅ Created all CRITICAL files for tomorrow's meeting
+⏳ Continuing with remaining communication materials and worksheets

 ---